bubbsi/node-dbf/README.md

 This is an event-based dBase file parser for very efficiently reading data from `*.dbf` files.

+This fork original node-dbf with adding iconv-lite encoding (cp866 and others), also fix bug:
+* converting buffer to string.

   [![Build Status][travis-image]][travis-url]
   [![Node Version][node-image]][node-url]
   [![NPM Version][npm-image]][npm-url]